trailofbits/osquery-extensions/ntfs_forensics/README.md

 ## License

+The SleuthKit code in this library is covered under the licenses described on [the SleuthKit License page.](https://sleuthkit.org/sleuthkit/licenses.php).

-The code in this repository is licensed under the [Apache 2.0 license](../LICENSE).
+All other code in this repository is licensed under the [Apache 2.0 license](../LICENSE).